 A Full Spectrum of Colors

+In the past, begonia color choices were generally limited to green or bronze foliage with white, pink, or red flowers.
+But today, begonia colors are much more diverse.
 In the wax family alone, you'll find multiple shades in the white to red spectrum.
-And in the begonia boliviensis family, there are even more options, including warm yellows, reds, oranges, whites, and pinks.
-Begonias look gorgeous in window boxes!
+And in the Begonia boliviensis group, there are even more options, including warm yellows, reds, oranges, whites, and pinks.

 General Growing & Maintenance Tips